nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 1.1 What is InterNUS?

+Welcome to InterNUS user guide!

-InterNUS is a desktop app for **managing internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, InterNUS can get your internship management tasks done faster than traditional GUI apps.
+InterNUS is a convenient and powerful desktop app for **managing internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It has a sleek design to track your internship status at one glance.
+Having troubles finding who to contact for your various internship applications?
+Don’t worry!
+InterNUS also allows you to manage your contact person during your applications.
+After your internship, InterNUS can still be used to manage your work contact list!

 ## 1.2 Person List